 Although $\{\epsilon,\eta\}$ do not depend on the overall $W_0$ factor, it does depend on the constant coefficients appearing in front of the perturbative corrections such as $\{c_f^{KK},c_W\}$.
 We make a plot of the slow-roll parameters below, which suggests the flatness of the potential over a large range of $\phi$.

 We now present a set of parameters to illustrate the range of values that can yield viable inflationary scenarios along with observable predictions

-In all these sub-cases parameters are varied to make sure in each case the correct value for the amplitude of the scalar curvature power spectrum is matched with the observational predictions of \eqref{inf_obs_bound}.
+In all these sub-cases, parameters are varied to make sure in each case the correct value for the amplitude of the scalar curvature power spectrum is matched with the observational predictions of \eqref{inf_obs_bound}.
 The vev of $\tau_{f}$ is obtained such that it falls within the range selected by its dark energy counterpart as we show in Sec. \ref{sec:4}.
+In all the subcases, we have maintained the hierarchy between the leading $\alpha'$ corrections and the other sub-leading corrections.
+This is needed while lifting the leading-order flat direction \ie the fibre direction at a fixed volume.
+This very fact gives a certain bound on the coefficient of the sub-leading corrections as given below:

-We emphasise the effect of moduli redefinition of the base to have a distinct effect on the inflationary observables as we show below in Fig.~\ref{fig:placeholder1}.
-As evident from the Fig.~\ref{fig:placeholder1}, the model prediction deviates from the Planck contour and enters in the $1\sigma$ domain of the ACT data.
-Across all cases, including the potential in \eqref{potmain}, we observe that the overall factor $W_0^2$ remain unfixed in the calculation of slow-roll parameters and hence it allows for a more straightforward matching of the scalar power-spectrum amplitude.
+For the parameters presented in table \ref{tab1}, we make sure that the bounds from \eqref{main_bound} on the coefficients are satisfied.\footnote{For example, for values in \ref{tab1}, we get from \eqref{main_bound} that $\alpha<1.9$ for sub-case 1.
+However, the actual values needed for a successful inflationary scenario is $\alpha\sim \mathcal{O}(10^{-4})$ which is trivially satisfied.}We emphasize the effect of moduli redefinition of the base to have a distinct effect on the inflationary observables as we show below in Fig.~\ref{fig:placeholder1}.
+As evident in Fig.~\ref{fig:placeholder1}, the model prediction deviates from the Planck contour and enters in the $1\sigma$ domain of the ACT data.
+Across all cases, including the potential in \eqref{potmain}, we observe that the overall factor $W_0^2$ remains unfixed in the calculation of slow-roll parameters and hence it allows for a more straightforward matching of the scalar power-spectrum amplitude.

-As it is clear from Fig.~\ref{fig:3}, this model explores a greater range in the $(n_s,r)-$plane.
+As is clear from Fig.~\ref{fig:3}, this model explores a wider range in the $(n_s,r)-$plane.
 Most importantly, it aligns more towards the ACT data still being in the weak coupling and large volume limit.